 MSM and Corvers Commercial and Legal Affairs launched the Corvers Chair in Innovation Procurement in October 2016.
 The Chair is funded by Corvers Commercial and Legal Affairs and the holder is Professor Nicola Dimitri.
-He is academically supported by research fellows Dr. Anne Rainville and Dr. Ramona Apostol.
+He is academically supported by Honorary research fellows Dr. Anne Rainville and Dr. Ramona Apostol.

 The Corvers-MSM Chair builds up on the strong attention received in recent years by both Public Procurement and Innovation, as two fundamental drivers for growth and development, a point particularly stressed by the recent 2014 EU Public Procurement Directives.
 Indeed, since for example in the EU innovation procurement through public expenditure counts for about 18% of the GDP, with tight public finances procurements delivery of best value for money has become crucial for the public sector.
 Moreover, because of its size, innovation procurement is in a best position for promoting innovative solutions to enhance societal growth and welfare.
 Innovation procurement also plays a role in industrial policy – vital for creating and maintaining a competitively growing economy, and an area of concern in the EC and industrially lagging countries in Africa and Latin America in recent years.